 Buy now, pay later: 0% intro APR credit cards

 With these cards, you get up to a year to repay your holiday spending without unnecessary interest on your purchases.
 At the end of your intro, any debt remaining on the card accrues interest at a higher revert rate.
+These cards offer a great way to stretch out a thin holiday wallet, provided you pay off your purchases before the end of your intro APR.

 Earn rewards as you spend: Cashback and travel cards